-Betway Virginia and 888 Sportsbook are the latest operators to receive approval to operate online sportsbooks in Virginia.
+Betway Virginia and 888 Sportsbook are the latest operators to receive approval to operate online sportsbooks apps in Virginia.

 The Virginia Lottery recently issued temporary permits to each entity.

 Once live and accepting wagers in VA, they should become the 12th and 13th sports betting operators in the commonwealth.